Lymphangioleiomyomatosis: Treatment

-Pneumothorax
+Treatment of pneumothoraces

 Pneumothoraces in LAM patients tend to recur, especially after conservative management such as observation, aspiration or simple tube thoracostomy.
 Over 65% of LAM patients develop pneumothorax during the course of their illness, averaging 3.5 pneumothoraces in those who have at least one pneumothorax.
 The LAM Foundation Pleural Consensus Group advocated the use of a pleural symphysis procedure with the first pneumothorax, given the greater than 70% chance of recurrence.
 Chemical sclerosis, mechanical abrasion, talc poudrage and pleurectomy have been effective in patients with LAM, but mechanical abrasion is preferred for those who may require pulmonary transplantation in the future.
 About half of LAM patients who have undergone transplant have had a prior pleurodesis procedure, and more than 75% of those had had prior bilateral pleurodesis.
 Although pleurodesis is not a contraindication to transplantation, it can result in increased perioperative bleeding.

-Chylothorax
+Treatment of chylothorax

 Chyle does not generally cause pleural inflammation or fibrosis.
 Small stable chylous effusions rarely require intervention once the LAM diagnosis is made.
 Shortness of breath may mandate possibly repeated drainage.
 Sirolimus is effective for chylous effusions and most experts believe it should be used as the first line of therapy.
 Imaging the source of the leak with heavy T2-weighted MRI or contrast lymphangiography is an advised for refractory effusions.
 Some leaks are amenable to embolization through catheters threaded from groin lymph nodes into the thoracic duct.
 Thoracic duct ligation can be considered, but since thoracic effusions sometimes originate from ascites that are siphoned into the chest by the bellows action of the thorax, it is important to rule out an abdominal source before considering this option.
 Pleural symphysis may be required to prevent nutritional and lymphocyte deficiencies that can result from repeated taps or persistent drainage.
 Chemical pleurodesis is generally an effective therapy for chylothorax, as is mechanical abrasion and talc poudrage.

-Angiomyolipoma
+Treatment of renal angiomyolipoma

 Renal angiomyolipomas (AMLs) may require embolization or cauterization for control of bleeding, a complication that is thought to be more common when tumor diameter exceeds 4 cm.
 The extent of aneurysmal change may determine bleeding risk.
 Serial abdominal imaging should be performed to assess AML size at 6- to 12-month intervals, at least until trends in growth are clear.
 Nephron sparing partial resections may be considered for very large tumors.
 Nephrectomy is sometimes required for tumors with intravascular extension or other reasons, but is rarely the approach of choice for AMLs that can be managed by less invasive means.
-Everolimus is approved by the U.S. Food and Drug Administration (FDA) for AML treatment.
+Everolimus is approved by the US Food and Drug Administration (FDA) for AML treatment.

-Lymphangioleiomyoma
+Treatment of lymphangioleiomyoma

 Lymphangioleiomyomatoses are fluid-filled hypodense structures present in the retroperitoneal regions of the abdomen and pelvis in about 30% of LAM patients.
 They generally do not require intervention.
 Biopsy or resection can lead to prolonged leakage. mTOR inhibitors are effective at shrinking the size of lymphangioleiomyomatosis, and can lead to total resolution.